Ciudad Satélite: History

-The next neighborhoods were then developed, and the urban extension of Satélite area has been growing ever since.
-Contemporary issues in Satélite include the big traffic problems (as this is a sleep-over zone, many people drive to Mexico City everyday), the decrepit state of many roads, new concerns of car robberies, violations of environmental regulations, saturation and oversupply of real estate due to new developments, and unauthorised commerce in residential-designed zones.
+Further neighborhoods were then developed, and the urban extension of Satélite area has been growing ever since.
+Contemporary issues in Satélite include heavy traffic congestion (this is a commuter zone, with many people driving to Mexico City at all hours), the decrepit state of many roads, new concerns of car robberies, violations of environmental regulations, saturation and oversupply of real estate due to new developments, and unauthorised commerce in residential-designed zones.

 Sights

-Many of the old history of the area is seen in Our Lady of Los Remedios Shrine and its aqueduct.
+Much of the old history of the area is seen in the Our Lady of Los Remedios Shrine and its aqueduct.

 The Torres de Satélite (Satellite Towers) landmark stands in the middle of Periferico, Mexico City's main freeway.
-Designed by Mathias Goeritz and Luis Barragán and inspired in the painter Jesus Reyes Ferreyra's ideas, it is a significant piece of modern sculpture and architecture.
-Due to the fact that nobody really owns the land over which they were built, they were not maintained by any government and had fallen into disrepair.
-In the latter 1990s they were finally repainted in their original colors, which had been chosen by Barragán.
+Designed by Mathias Goeritz and Luis Barragán and inspired by the painter Jesus Reyes Ferreyra's ideas, it is a significant piece of modern sculpture and architecture.
+As ownership of the site where they were built is unclear, they were not maintained by any government and fell into disrepair.
+In the late 1990s, they were repainted in their original colors, which had been chosen by Barragán.

 Naucalli Park is a large extension of eucalyptus forest devoted to the recreation of locals and other inhabitants of nearby areas.
 It used to be an ejido (communal agricultural grounds) called Ejido de Oro.
 An expropriation decree converted it into a park which has a jogging circuit, many playground spots, monumental fountains, a convention center, an Aaora (forum for art exhibits), a culture house, the branch of a well-known Mexico City restaurant, an archery training ground, a big forum for classical music concerts (the State of Mexico Symphonic Orchestra used to play here on Sundays) and an amusement park with animatronic dinosaurs.

 Plaza Satélite, built in the late sixties by the studio of architect Juan Sordo Madaleno, is one of the biggest malls in Mexico City.
-It has undergone two full renewals and has all of the big department stores of the country, music stores, restaurants, boutiques, services and a big cinema complex.
+It has undergone two full renewals and features big department stores, music stores, restaurants, boutiques, services, and a big cinema complex.